Christchurch Earthquake Rebuild

 • 100 pump stations

-The scale of rebuilding works required a detailed planning process and the programme of works was prioritised against set criteria and each delivery team was awarded a percentage of work based on their performance in Key Results Areas (KRAs) against a 20% baseline.
+The scale of rebuilding works required a detailed planning process and the program of works was prioritised against set criteria.
+Each delivery team was awarded a percentage of work based on their performance in Key Results Areas (KRAs) against a 20% baseline.
 This approach provided a strategic, city-wide perspective to minimise the impact on the people of Christchurch and create value for money.
-Significant projects included:

 • Wairakei Diversion – Construction of a new pipe running through Fendalton.
-The project required repair work to water supply and stormwater infrastructure, including the installation of an 825 mm dia concrete main trunk sewer and 150 mm dia collector, plus kerb and channel by dig and lay methods, and the upgrade of the road along the 1 km pipe route.
+The project required repair work to water supply and stormwater infrastructure, including installing an 825 mm dia concrete main trunk sewer and 150 mm dia collector, plus kerb and channel by dig and lay methods, and upgrading the road along the 1 km pipe route.

 • Gayhurst Road Bridge - Construction of a temporary pedestrian and cycle bridge and demolition of the existing bridge.
-McConnell Dowell, in conjunction with the designers, developed an alternative design using pre-cast panels that were cantilevered onto the bridge, which expedited the programmed works, and reduced the environmental risks of working over water.
+In conjunction with the designers, we developed an alternative design using pre-cast panels that were cantilevered onto the bridge.
+As a result, this expedited the programmed works and reduced the environmental risks of working over water.

 • Carlton Mill Footbridge needed to be repaired in a manner that would preserve the bridge’s heritage.

-• Southern Relief, Linwood – A large scale project with works centred on Worcester Street and Woodham Road.
-The dig and relay of the 1.6 m x 1.2 m concrete pipe takes wastewater from approximately 200,000 households around Christchurch to the Bromley Treatment Plant and is essential to the wastewater network in Christchurch.
+• Southern Relief, Linwood – A large-scale project with works centered on Worcester Street and Woodham Road.
+The dig and relay of the 1.6 m x 1.2 m concrete pipe takes wastewater from approximately 200000 households around Christchurch to the Bromley Treatment Plant and is essential to the wastewater network in Christchurch.

-Close interaction with residents, businesses and developers was a key element of McConnell Dowell’s approach to support the rebuild of Christchurch.
-We developed a number of innovations to minimise disruption to residents and provide safe and resilient infrastructure.
-We constructed a section of Orion’s 66 kV underground power service and introduced a Cured in Place Pipe (CIPP) to support stormwater repairs on Christchurch’s port hills and installed a vacuum wastewater system in the residential suburb of Shirley - the first area of the South Island to use such technology.
+We developed several innovations to minimise disruption to residents and provide safe and resilient infrastructure.
+For example, we constructed a section of Orion’s 66 kV underground power service, introduced a Cured in Place Pipe (CIPP) to support stormwater repairs on Christchurch’s port hills, and installed a vacuum wastewater system in the residential suburb of Shirley - the first area of the South Island to use such technology.

 Project Gallery